meadsteve/meadsteve.github.io/_posts/2020-02-20-british-food-generator.markdown

 are often used for pun/joke text generation as they can be quite good at generating almost realistic sentences from bodies of text.

 I opted to use the [markovify library][library-markovify] as it was simple to use.
-I wanted the description to reference the name in some way so a set of sample sentences are generated then the sentences are scored based on whether they mention words in the food's name.
+The first step is to build a model from a sample of text.
+I collected descriptions of traditional british foods and put these in a [text file][text-food].
+Markovify can then compile a model from this text.
+I wanted the description to reference the name in some way so a set of sample sentences are generated and are all scored based on whether they mention words in the food's name.

 ```python
 def __init__(self, file_path):